 We spend a lot of time at work – 75% of the week, for your typical office worker.
-It makes sense, then; to have an office environment that’s conducive to staff wellbeing, that they will engage with, and which suits the task at hand.
-Here are 5 handy tips for using furniture to create an engaging office environment.
+It makes sense, then; to have an office environment that’s conducive to staff well-being, that they will engage with, and which suits the task at hand.
+Here are five handy tips for using furniture to create an engaging office environment.

 Think about how the space will be used – and make sure the furniture fits the brief